Tasty Tuna Pasta

 Tuna pasta on a plate with fork.

-We love the assertive Mediterranean flavors in this pasta with canned tuna.
-I’m not kidding!
-This tuna pasta is extremely high on taste.
-And it is perfect for busy weeknights.
-That’s why it has been our lean-on-me pasta at our house for decades.
-Always there for us when we’re not strong, or just feeling lazy.
-Or for the times when we feel we have no time, need to come up with a last-minute meal, or have nothing in the house.
-Of course the key is to keep all the ingredients for tuna pasta stocked, which is easy to do.
+We love the tangy Mediterranean flavors in this pasta dish and the ease of using canned tuna.
+It’s perfect for busy weeknights, and one of the reasons it has been a go-to pasta at our house for decades.
+It’s always there for us when we have no time, need to come up with a last-minute meal, have nothing in the house, or are just feeling lazy.
+Of course the key is to keep all the ingredients for tuna pasta in stock, which is easy to do.
 It’s also super easy to make.

 But we love this pasta with canned tuna not just because it’s convenient!
 This is a seriously crave-worthy pasta.